MLRG-CEFET-RJ/Hyper-Opt/README.md

 # AutoML with Tensorflow
 A short and simple 3 layers Neural Network Tensorflow code to classification
+Just specify your train and test/validation sets and let the algorithm classify your data!

 ## Dependencies
 python 3.6.8